Mahua has re-entered modern conversations after decades of being misunderstood.

 Seasonal availability

-Mahua required collection, cleaning, drying, soaking, or cooking — all of which naturally limited excess.
+Mahua required collecting, cleaning, drying, soaking, or cooking — all of which naturally limited excess.

 -